What are the best gay-friendly countries to retire/move to?

 Laura Diffendal – IL Belize Correspondent

-Since the August 2016 Supreme Court ruling that outlawed the sodomy ban, LGBTQ+ organisations have become more visible and active.
+Since the August 2016 Supreme Court ruling that outlawed the sodomy ban, LGBTQ+ organizations have become more visible and active.
 Young LGBTQ+ Belizeans have also been inspired to come out.

 Belize has long been a popular tourist destination for LGBTQ+ people.
 There are many LGBTQ+ events and also a pride parade that started in 2017.
 San Pedro Town is considered to be the most gay-friendly destination for tourists in Belize.